 At Columbia, we have the full gamut of treatments available.
 We’re not limited in any direction, whether it's pain control or removing the entire pancreatitis or advanced endoscopic techniques.
 That availability gives us the freedom to really pick and choose what's best for that patient at that particular moment in their disease.

 Within this personalized approach, do gene markers play a role in treatment in pancreatitis?

 Yes, in a minority of patients who have inherited forms of pancreatitis.
-There are mutations that are within families that give rise to was called hereditary pancreatitis and it often starts in childhood and can be a devastating disease during childhood and adolescence.
-And also increases the risk of long-term of getting cancer.
+There are mutations that are within families that give rise to what is called hereditary pancreatitis and it often starts in childhood and can be a devastating disease during childhood and adolescence.
+And also increases the risk long-term of getting cancer.
 And at some point for the people who have the mutations that are likely to produce cancer, ultimately we often end up taking the entire pancreas out to protect them from cancer.

 What do you want patients to know about Covid, treatment, and staying safe?

 Most importantly, we want people to take care of their needs.
 It has been observed that over the course of the spring and summer when patients were arriving for diagnosis, it appeared more frequently with advanced disease.

 So please, pay attention to all of your healthcare needs and do not put off necessary care, despite our anxieties about COVID-19.
 We have reorganized the entire process of seeing a doctor, interacting with diagnostic testing, having procedures.
 All designed to protect both patients and staff from contracting Covid—and we have been extremely successful at avoiding any transmission in or around the hospital or the clinics.
 We will take care of you, and we will protect you from Covid.